chintanp/BattDeg/README.md

 ## Usage

-The functions are written according to the datafiles available for PL samples, CX2 and CS2 cells available on the Center for  Advanced Life Cycle Engineering(CALCE) Battery Research Group [website](https://web.calce.umd.edu/batteries/data.htm)
+The functions are written according to the datafiles available for PL samples, CX2 and CS2 cells on the Center for Advanced Life Cycle Engineering(CALCE) Battery Research Group [website](https://web.calce.umd.edu/batteries/data.htm)

 This Python package contains following functions: